ZivaVatra/flac2all/README.md

 * Support for ~72 new codecs via ffmpeg.
 Actual number of codecs subject to change based on what version of ffmpeg you have installed, and what options it is compiled with
 * support for network distributed transcoding via ZeroMQ.
 This allows you to launch a single flac2all "master" on a machine, and then have flac2all "workers" running on other machines connect to it over a TCP connection.
 In other words, you can delegrate encoding tasks to multiple computers, each with multiple cores.
 For more details see the [Usage->Clustered](#clustered) section.
 * An optional curses frontend when in clustered mode (selected with '-C' on command line), showing percentage complete, workers running and some other stats.
 Example can be seen here: ![Curses example](/resources/curses_example.png?raw=true "Curses Example").

-Note that the clustering function is optional, and flac2all will still work in the original way if ZeroMQ (and its python bindings) are not installed.
-As such we have not placed a hard dependency on ZeroMQ.
-This may change in future (e.g. if we decide to abandon the old logic and make everything ZeroMQ based internally).

 ## Dependencies
 * Python >= 3.6